Indian Lake, New York

 Indian Lake is a town in Hamilton County, New York, United States.
 The population was 1,352 at the 2010 census.
 The name is from a lake of the same name that is largely inside the town.
 There are no permanent stop lights in the town.
-Law enforcement is provided by New York State Troopers and Hamilton County Sheriff's Office.

 The town is on the eastern border of the county and is northeast of Utica.

 Indian Lake terms itself the "Moose capital of the Northeast".
 Their welcoming sign on Route 28 even features this critter, and several other examples of this claim can be found throughout the town itself.

 History

 The town of Indian Lake was established in 1858 from the towns of Gilman (now defunct), Long Lake, and Wells.
 In 1861, Indian Lake was expanded using territory from the towns of Gilman and Lake Pleasant.

 Geography

 According to the United States Census Bureau, the town has a total area of 689.6 km2, of which 652.2 sqkm of the town are land, and 37.4 km2, or 5.42%, are water.

 The town lies within the Adirondack Park.
 Essex and Warren counties border the town to its east.
-In the village center, the east-west State Route 28 meets the north-south Route 30.
+In the village center, the east–west State Route 28 meets the north–south Route 30.
 The Hudson River forms part of the eastern town line.

 Land within the town is a mixture of state and private ownership.
 There are dozens of seasonal hunting camps.